supriyas95/GORide/README.md

-## 🚘 GORide Driver Strategy Optimization – Babson Case Competition
+## 🚘 GORide Driver Strategy Optimization

 As part of the **Babson Graduate Consulting Club Case Competition**, our team developed a data-driven strategy to help *GORide*, a fictional ride-sharing company, optimize driver engagement and profitability.